chmouel/pipelines-as-code/docs/content/docs/guide/privaterepo.md

       secretName: "{{ git_auth_secret }}"
 ```

-Once you have added the workspace referencing the secret in your PipelineRun as
-described earlier, you can then pass the git-clone task to reuse it inside your
-Pipeline or embedded PipelineRun.
-This is typically achieved by including the
-git-clone task as a step in your Pipeline or embedded PipelineRun, and
-specifying the workspace name as "basic-auth" in the task definition.
-Here's an
-example of how you could pass the git-clone task to reuse the secret in your
-Pipeline:
+Once you've got that workspace set up, you can then use the `git-clone` task.
+The usual way to do this is to add `git-clone` as a step in your Pipeline or PipelineRun and make sure you tell it to use the "basic-auth" workspace.
+Here's a snippet showing how it all fits together:

 ```yaml
 […]